 Just beyond the gateway lies a 105ft (32m) long, custom-designed (and fabricated by Craig Bragdy Design), hand-carved clay tile fountain, surrounded by rich parterre gardens and clipped hedges.
 The scene in the fountain symbolizes the nearby Yellow Sea, with patterns reminiscent of a coral reef in resplendent hues of blue.

-At the end of the main fountain, you are led to the 14,000sf (1,300sm) water garden, which serves as a central courtyard that provides a visual reward to those that live in the towers above.
-Inspired by classical motifs, decorative tapestries and chateau ceilings, the custom patterns are mimicked in the hardscape and water garden.
+The 14,000sf (1,300sm) water garden, at the end of the main fountain, serves as a central courtyard, providing a visual reward to those who live in the towers above.
+Classical motifs, decorative tapestries, and chateau ceilings inspire custom patterns in the hardscape and water garden.
 From above, the view is beautiful, but the water garden also has graduated levels of height to allow for picturesque appeal to those on the ground.
 There are seating areas within the fountain for guests to relax and enjoy the visual splendor.

 Phoenix Palace provides plenty of areas to relax or stroll.
 Throughout the property, paths lead to courtyard gardens, gathering areas under structures and shade gardens.
 Urns and balustrades line the walkways, and flourishing Ginkgo trees abound for beauty and shade.